infonomic/payload-gallery-view/README.md

 This is a proof of concept (PoC) custom list view for an upload collection that will display the uploaded images in a gallery view (as opposed to the default table view).

-It's based on a 'hacked' version of the `Default.tsx`.tsx list view which can be found here... https://github.com/payloadcms/payload/tree/main/packages/payload/src/admin/components/views/collections/List
+It's based on a 'hacked' version of the `Default.tsx` list view which can be found here... https://github.com/payloadcms/payload/tree/main/packages/payload/src/admin/components/views/collections/List